go-skynet/localai-website/content/news/_index.en.md

 * feat: backends improvements by @mudler in https://github.com/go-skynet/LocalAI/pull/778
 * feat(llama2): add template for chat messages by @dave-gray101 in https://github.com/go-skynet/LocalAI/pull/782

+{{% notice note %}}

+From this release to use the OpenAI functions you need to use the `llama-grammar` backend.
+It has been added a `llama` backend for tracking `llama.cpp` master and `llama-grammar` for the grammar functionalities that have not been merged yet upstream.
+See also the  [section]({{%relref "features/openai-functions" %}}).
+Until the feature is merged we will have two llama backends.

+{{% /notice %}}

 ## Huggingface embeddings

 In this release is now possible to specify to LocalAI external `gRPC` backends that can be used for inferencing https://github.com/go-skynet/LocalAI/pull/778.
 It is now possible to write internal backends in any language, and a `huggingface-embeddings` backend is now available in the container image to be used with https://github.com/UKPLab/sentence-transformers.
 See also [Embeddings]({{%relref "features/embeddings" %}}).